 You know the old saying, right?
 An apple a day keeps the doctor away.
 There’s a lot of truth to that saying.
-Apples are fiber rich, full of vitamin A, beta-carotene and vitamin C as well as a smattering of other vitamins and minerals.
+Apples are fiber-rich, full of vitamin A, beta-carotene, and vitamin C as well as a smattering of other vitamins and minerals.
 Definitely a valuable part of your daily bites!

 It’s not just red, Delicious apples that are worthy of your produce dollar, either.
 There is a whole bushel of apples I bet you’ve never tried.
-Honey Crisp apples are some of my favorites—delicious, crisp and juicy.
+Honey Crisp apples are some of my favorites—delicious, crisp, and juicy.
 They look like big Gala apples and are hugely flavorful.
-Another favorite apple, but hard to find is the Arkansas Black apples.
+Another favorite apple, but hard to find is the Arkansas Black apple.
 This would have been the apple the witch in Snow White gave the princess…the skin is such a dark red, it’s nearly black.
-On my trip home from the mountains of North Carolina this weekend, I happened upon them and promptly brought home a half a peck.
+On my trip home from the mountains of North Carolina this weekend, I happened upon them and promptly brought home half a peck.
 I’ve already had one today and plan on attacking another one later this afternoon for my afternoon snack.
 Yes, they are THAT good!

-Apples may be available year round, but that’s because they’re put in cold storage.
-Nothing wrong with that and heaven knows I’ll still be eating apples all year ‘round, but right now they are just positively scrumptious.
+Apples may be available year-round, but that’s because they’re put in cold storage.
+Nothing wrong with that and heaven knows I’ll still be eating apples all year-round, but right now they are just positively scrumptious.
 Don’t neglect finding a little orchard or apple stand and getting some just picked ones to put in your fruit bowl.
 If that’s not possible, I know they’re probably on sale in your grocery store right now!
 That’s why buying in season is so economical.

 However you get your apples and in whatever variety or form, now is the time!
 Here’s a recipe that’s worth the time to make just for the smell they produce.
 Guaranteed to warm your home and bring smiles to all who partake—enjoy!

 Apples are wonderful for helping you control your appetite because the fiber in the apple is pectin; it gets bigger as it gets in your tummy, yay!
 That pectin is also important in your digestive tract because it gets the toxins and bad guys out of your body.
-See why the old “apple a day keeps the doctor away” adage is so important?
+See why the old “an apple a day keeps the doctor away” adage is so important?

 Green apples for baking pies for sure, but any apple will work for applesauce.
 If your apples are starting to get a little old, don’t throw them out, make applesauce!